PatDobson1/broadstoneRareBreeds_public/README.md

 # Broadstone Rare Breeds

-A website in React for Bradostone Rare Breeds.
+A website in React for Broadstone Rare Breeds.

 Page data is taken from a JSON file.